OfficeDev/Excel-Add-in-JavaScript-PersistCustomSettings/README.md

 <a name="summary"></a>
 ##Summary
-This sample plug-in for Office demonstrates how to save custom settings in a plug-in in Word 2013, Excel 2013, PowerPoint 2013, or Project Professional 2013.
-The plug-in stores data as key/value pairs, using the JavaScript API for Office property bag, browser cookies, web storage (**localStorage** and **sessionStorage**), or by storing the data in a hidden div in the document.
-The plug-in also demonstrates best practices for implementing multiple-page navigation in an plug-in for Office.
+This sample add-in for Office demonstrates how to save custom settings in a add-in in Word 2013, Excel 2013, PowerPoint 2013, or Project Professional 2013.
+The add-in stores data as key/value pairs, using the JavaScript API for Office property bag, browser cookies, web storage (**localStorage** and **sessionStorage**), or by storing the data in a hidden div in the document.
+The add-in also demonstrates best practices for implementing multiple-page navigation in an add-in for Office.

 <a name="prerequisites"></a>
 ## Prerequisites ##